RishiGupta12/SerialPundit/README.md

 !["serial communication in java"](images/scm.jpg?raw=true "serial communication in java")

-The SerialPundit is an easy to use java library for communication over serial port.
-It supports RS-232 control signals handshaking, monitoring and has been ported to Linux, MAC, and Windows operating system for both 32 bit and 64 bit.
-It is consistent, portable, efficient, reliable, testable, extensible, modifiable, scalable and feature rich library.
-It has been also ported to ARM platform (Embedded SE Java).
+An easy to use Java library for serial port and HID communication.
+It has been ported to Linux, MAC, Windows and embedded SE Linux platforms for both 64/32 bit architectures.

 It is powerfully configurable for both poll and event driven application designs be it low volume low frequency data or high volume high frequency data.

 It eliminates the complexities of serial port programming for different operating systems, allowing engineers to concentrate on their application logic, facilitating faster engineering and development, reducing development cost and time to market.

-##Features
+##Com port module features

 #####Serial over USB
 - Notification on USB Hotplug, calls listener whenever a USB-UART IC is added/removed.